 Time of worship service: We start gathering at 10:15 a.m. for a time of praise music with the worship service beginning at 10:30.
 Our worship service lasts about an hour.
 One of our greeters will offer you a bulletin (a program showing the order of the service) as you come into the building.
 Our worship service is also shown on the screen to the left side of the communion table.

 After the service we get together for refreshments in the Fellowship Hall (just follow the crowd).
 Please join us so we can get to know you, and vice versa!

 We also enjoy going W.O.W.
 (Worship on Wednesday)!!!
-Starting with a soup & bread meal at 6:00 pm) of each month at The Living Center (57 Main St. in Stevensville), this very casual encounter has a different speaker each week, communion, and something to think about and discuss.
+Held on the third Wednesday (6:00 pm) of each month at The Living Center (57 Main St. in Stevensville), this very casual encounter has a different speaker each week, communion, and something to think about and discuss.
 (September - May)

 Dress code?
 Montana couture - you'll find people in jeans & t-shirts or coat & tie and everything in between!

 Parking: We have loads of available parking on the street (College, Pine & E. Third streets) as well as a paved lot at the corner of E. Third St. & Pine St..
 Our ramp entrance is from the parking lot.

 Handicapped accessibility: Our historic church building (including the sanctuary, fellowship hall, and the rest rooms) is accessible to those with wheelchairs or walkers.
 The second floor, including the balcony seating and the children's classrooms is only accessible by stairs.